appcircleio/appcircle-docusaurus/docs/testing-distribution/testing-portal.md

 :::

-For more information about authentication methods, please refer to the [Using Authentication for Distribution](/distribute/create-or-select-a-distribution-profile#authentication) section.
+For more information about authentication methods, please refer to the [Using Authentication for Distribution](/testing-distribution/create-or-select-a-distribution-profile#authentication) section.

 :::info

-If you are using a public link to access the Tester Portal, you can only navigate between testing distribution profiles that have public links enabled.
+If you are using a public link to access the Testing Portal, you can only navigate between testing distribution profiles that have public links enabled.

-For more information about using public links, please visit the [using public link for distribution](/distribute/create-or-select-a-distribution-profile#public-link) documentation.
+For more information about using public links, please visit the [using public link for distribution](/testing-distribution/create-or-select-a-distribution-profile#public-link) documentation.

 :::